 The jury met on October 12, 2020.
 It awarded the 2020 thesis prize of the UNESCO Global Geopark of Chablais to Alice Nikolli for her doctoral thesis in geography, entitled “Access to the shores of pre-Alpine lakes: a right to public spaces at the challenge of privatization (Annecy, Bourget, Léman, Côme) ”.
 It was prepared at the Savoie Mont Blanc University, within the EDYTEM laboratory (UMR 5204 CNRS), and directed by Christophe Gauchon and Lionel Laslaz.
 The thesis was publicly defended on October 25, 2019 under the supervision of Professor Myriam Houssay-Holzschuch.

 Alice Nikolli’s thesis “proposes to analyze access to lake shores both from the angle of the notion of public space, in the material sense of space freely accessible to all, and of a public problem, in the sense of a publicized question debated in public arenas.“

 This social geography thesis, which falls within the field of human sciences, borrows for its field of study the shores of lakes Annecy, Bourget, Léman (FR, CH) and Como (IT).
-It draws up with originality a cartographic inventory of current accesses to the shores of the great Alpine lakes, offers a history of their privatization and explains how the problem of access to lakes is treated by the administration, local authorities and local authorities. associations.
+It draws up with originality a cartographic inventory of current accesses to the shores of the great Alpine lakes, offers a history of their privatization and explains how the problem of access to the lakes is treated by the administration, local authorities and local associations.
 Lake Geneva holds a special place in this study because of its size, its Franco-Swiss identity and its history.